 A troubling trend

-The fastest growing group to experience homelessness in Australia is older women.
+Older women are the fastest growing group to experience homelessness in Australia.
 The 2016 Census reported that the number of women over 55 experiencing homelessness increased by 31% to 6,866 compared to 2011.

 This is an alarming statistic.
 This figure is almost double the growth rate for people experiencing homelessness in Australia.
 According to the last Census, the total number of people experiencing homelessness in Australia grew by 14% to 116, 427.